EyupErgin/eyupergin.github.io/_posts/2022-07-04-intelligence-and-the-importance-of-intelligence.md

 ---
-title: Basıc Intelligence: Intelligence and Importance of Intelligence
+title: 'Basıc Intelligence: Intelligence and Importance of Intelligence'
 description: This article contains information about the Definition of Intelligence, the Origin of the Word, the Importance of Intelligence, How to Process Intelligence Data.